wireservice/agate/docs/install.rst

 * Python 3.3+
 * `PyPy <http://pypy.org/>`_

-It is tested on OSX, but due to its minimal dependencies should work fine on both Linux and Windows.
+It is tested primarily on OSX, but due to its minimal dependencies it should work perfectly on both Linux and Windows.

 .. note::